The Phantom of the Opera (novel): Music

 Leroux uses the operatic setting in The Phantom of the Opera to use music as a device for foreshadowing.
 Ribière makes note that Leroux was once a theatre critic and his brother was a musician, so he was knowledgeable about music and how to use it as a framing device.
-She uses the example of how Leroux introduces Danse Macabre which means "dance of death" in the gala scene which foreshadows the graveyard scene that comes later where the Phantom plays the fiddle for Christine and attacks Raoul when he tries to intervene.
+She uses the example of how Leroux introduces Danse macabre which means "dance of death" in the gala scene which foreshadows the graveyard scene that comes later where the Phantom plays the fiddle for Christine and attacks Raoul when he tries to intervene.

 Drumright points out that music is evident throughout the novel in that it is the basis for Christine and Erik's relationship.
 Christine sees Erik as her Angel of Music that her father promised would come to her one day.
 The Phantom sees Christine as his musical protégé, and he uses his passion for music to teach her everything he knows.

 Mystery

-Stylistically, the novel is framed as a mystery novel as it is narrated through a detective pulling his information from various forms of research.
-The mystery being uncovered is the Phantom who lurks through the opera house, seemingly appearing in places out of nowhere as if by magic.
-But, it seems that the mystery novel persona was a facade for the real genre being more of a Gothic romance.
+The novel is styled as a mystery novel, as its frame is narrated by a detective acquiring his information through various investigations.
+The mystery under investigation is the identity and motive of 'the Phantom' who lurks through the opera house, seemingly appearing out of nowhere as if by magic in inaccessible places.
+But, it seems that the mystery novel frame story is a façade for the genre being more a Gothic romance.